 Our website supports our clients ask the right questions about climate change at board level and understand its implications on financial statements and reporting.
 It is helping to plug the essential gaps highlighted by the Task Force on Climate-Related Financial Disclosures (TCFD) Status Report 2019, to enhance climate-related financial disclosures, and provide better information to investors.

 Short videos, interviews with experts and other resources help them navigate challenges and build appropriate financial resilience in their business models to help them to withstand potential global shocks.
 In terms of corporate reporting, the impact of climate change on business needs to be clearly highlighted.

 In the few weeks since it launched, high-profile organisations are supporting the project, include the Confederation of British Industry (CBI), Hughes Hall Centre for Climate Change Engagement, Sustainability Accounting Standards Board (SASB), Climate Disclosure Standards Board (CDSB), and The Prince’s Accounting for Sustainability Project (A4S).
 Hughes Hall's Chapter Zero: The Directors’ Forum is using the learning videos as its prime resource.

 The website is just the first step in raising awareness.
-Our plans include working with supporters, including CBI and ChapterZero, on workshops and seminars, working with clients to bring climate change onto the board agenda and applying a climate change lens to the way we conduct audits.
+Our plans include working with supporters, including CBI and ChapterZero, on workshops and seminars, working with clients to bring climate change onto the business agenda and applying a climate change lens to the way we conduct audits.

-We’re proud that, so far, more than 70 of our people have been inspired by the approach and volunteered their time to help our clients make the change we all want see.
+We’re proud that, so far, more than 70 of our people have been inspired by the approach and volunteered their time to help our clients make the change we all want to see.